 All kinds of businesses, in whatever form and size, have expressed a desire to understand the regulatory framework under which actuarial valuations are performed.
 This is especially true for the most common benefit in India – the gratuity scheme.
-This blog explains the applicability of actuarial valuation of gratuity under different instances.
+This guide explains when actuarial valuation is mandatory for gratuity under different regulatory frameworks.

 - Applicability of Payment of Gratuity Act, 1972